Danka32/Danka32.github.io/_pages/about.md

 ### Inovex GmbH — Cloud Engineer

-- Designed and implemented Azure landing zones, tailoring them with best practices and client-specific requirements while directly presenting future roadmaps.
+- Designed and implemented Azure landing zones, tailoring them with best practices and client-specific requirements while keeping tight contact with the client.
 - Introduced reusable Terraform, Terragrunt, and Kapitan modules that modernized an enterprise legacy estate and dramatically increased standardization.
-- Migrated ageing Kustomize deployments to maintainable Helm charts, cutting onboarding time for new engineers by roughly **20%**.
+- Migrated ageing Kustomize deployments to maintainable Helm charts, cutting deployment time for microservices by roughly **20%**.
 - Integrated microservices into a centralized deployment architecture to improve reusability and maintainability.
 - Refactored GitLab CI/CD pipelines, trimming build and release times by around **30% across half of the client product portfolio**.
 - Delivered parameterized, dynamic pipelines that made delivery logic clearer and more resilient.